 Growth-like differentiation factor-15 (GDF15), a Transforming Growth Factor-ß superfamily member, placental derived growth factor, and cytokine, was discovered in 1997 and dubbed macrophage-inhibiting cytokine-1 (MIC-1) (Bootcov et al., 1997).
 Circulating levels of Gdf15 in adults vary based on sex, age, disease status, and physiological state.
 In a large sample from Scotland, they found that levels of circulating GDF15 increase with age in both men and women and tended to be higher in those who had cardiovascular disease, cancer, or diabetes (Welsh et al., 2022).
 GDF15 increases in response to many stressors including as cardiac injury (Kempf et al., 2006), cachexia of cancer (Suriben et al., 2020), mitochondrial stress (Ost et al., 2020), intense exercise (Klein et al., 2021), and most relevant to this work, during pregnancy (Andersson-Hall et al., 2021; Chen et al., 2016; Marjono et al., 2003; Sugulle et al., 2009; Welsh et al., 2022).

 Preclinical work with knockout or knockdown models have highlighted the role of GDF15 in body weight regulation (Hsu et al., 2017, p.
 15), appetite (Tsai et al., 2019), and emesis (Borner et al., 2020).
 These models show that Gdf15 acts through the GFRAL receptor found in the area postrema of the brain.
 The effect of Gdf15 antagonism through antibodies or knockout on food intake depends on the diet the rodents are fed.
-When consuming a high fat, high sucrose diet food intake and body weight increases (Tran et al., 2018; Tsai et al., 2019); however, when consuming a chow diet, they remain similar to wildtype animals (Tran et al., 2018).
-The role of GFRAL in body weight and food intake has been just a critical as Gdf15.
+When consuming a high fat, high sucrose diet food intake and body weight increases (Tran et al., 2018; Tsai et al., 2019); however, when consuming a chow diet, food intake remains similar to wildtype animals (Tran et al., 2018).
+There is also an important role of GFRAL in body weight and food intake similar to Gdf15.
 One study discovered a positive association between GFRAL positive neurons and fat mass/body weight gain (Tsai et al., 2019).
-Interrupting GFRAL receptors in preclinical models don’t produce consistent results on weight and feeding.
-One model showed ablating GFRAL in mice resulted in smaller mice at the beginning of the study that developed increased food intake and weight gain from eating a hyperpalatable diet (Mullican et al., 2017).
+Interrupting GFRAL receptors in preclinical models did not produce consistent results on weight and feeding.
+One model showed ablating GFRAL in mice resulted in smaller mice at the beginning of the study that then developed increased food intake and weight gain from eating a hyperpalatable diet (Mullican et al., 2017).
 Another noted no differences in food intake, weight accretion, or in size at the onset of the experiment (Yang et al., 2017).

 Pharmacologic administration or overexpression of Gdf15 induces weight loss through reductions in food intake (Hsu et al., 2017; Mullican et al., 2017; Yang et al., 2017).
 It also results in nausea-like behavior in mice and emesis in shrews (Borner et al., 2020), reduced changes in food preferences (Frikke-Schmidt et al., 2019), or a decrease in meal size (Emmerson et al., 2017).
 As such, evaluating Gdf15 for its capacity to ameliorate metabolic illness is currently being explored.